Skip to main content

 To configure various aspects of the platform, startPlatform accepts a configuration object with various parameters:

 • services: Record<string, any>: Custom services configuration point.
-Allows you to extend the functionality of the engine.
+Allows you to extend the functionality of the engine with cross-module business-process functions.

 • typeDefs: Object (GraphQL Schema that gets merged with the default schema)